PANCHEVMATEY/php_mysql_aurora_web_app/README.md

 terraform validate

 terraform plan

-Remember to adjust the module's configuration files and variables according to your specific requirements and environment settings. terraform apply
+terraform apply

 Remember to adjust the module's configuration files and variables according to your specific requirements and environment settings.

 License